 People believed that the waters from the hot springs cured all types of diseases, so in the early 1900s the government developed spa health resorts in Rotorua.

-In the 19th century the South Island’s main tourist areas were Aoraki/Mt Cook, the glaciers, Lake Te Anau and Milford Sound.
-Because of the weather these regions were only accessible for five months a year, so hotels and huts were empty much of the time.
+In the 19th century the South Island’s main tourist areas were Aoraki/Mt Cook, the West Coast glaciers, Lake Te Anau and Milford Sound.
+Because of the weather and their remoteness most of these places were only accessible for five months a year, so hotels and huts were empty much of the time.

 In the early 20th century, New Zealanders enjoyed day excursions to places like Caroline Bay in Timaru, Arthur’s Pass, Rotorua, Te Aroha, Waitomo Caves and Waihī Beach.
-As motor vehicles became more widely used, families explored South Island lakes and far north beaches.
-New Zealanders generally had simple holidays, staying in baches (holiday huts) or caravans.
+As private motor vehicles became more common, families explored South Island lakes and far north beaches.
+New Zealanders generally enjoyed simple holidays, staying in baches (holiday huts) or caravans.

-In the 1960s airlines started flying from Britain and the United States to New Zealand.
+In the 1960s jet aircraft started flying from Britain and the United States to New Zealand.
 This made it easier and cheaper for people to travel to New Zealand and the tourist industry grew quickly.

 The government tried to find more ways to entertain tourists.
 It lent money for people to build tourist facilities, like the Agrodome in Rotorua, which has farming displays and shows.

-More people from non-English-speaking countries, like Japan and Germany, started to travel to New Zealand.
+More people from non-English-speaking countries, like Japan, Germany and China, started to visit New Zealand.

 Adventure and ecotourism